TravelTripperWeb-Sites/sample-website/README.md

 ```
 As a result - the same `region1` block will be rendered twice on the page: firstly by the direct `region`, secondly through the included file.

-## Data Pages
+## Data Pages (Model-based Pages)
-Modified version of [https://github.com/avillafiorita/jekyll-datapage_gen](Jekyll Data Pages Generator) is used to generate multiple pages using the same template.
+Modified version of [Jekyll Data Pages Generator](https://github.com/avillafiorita/jekyll-datapage_gen) is used to generate multiple pages using the same template.
 The plugin allows to define data array, rendering template and output folder to generate similar pages for every data item.

 *CMS will provide the UI for editing source data.
 The plugin supports any valid data format, built-in or any additional from a 3rd party plugin, however CMS editing feature takes into account only JSON files as editable.*